pts/latex-uni8/README.txt

   users shouldn't need this nowaday, the UTF-8 default is better.
 * Use \usepackage[inputenc=latin1] to use ISO-8859-1 input encoding.
 Most
   users shouldn't need this nowaday, the UTF-8 default is better.
-* uni8.sty works with hyperref.sty, color.sty and xcolor.sty in both
+* uni8.sty is compatible with hyperref.sty, color.sty and xcolor.sty in both
   pdflatex and lualatex.
+* uni8.sty works with pdflatex, lualatex and latex (with .dvi output).

 How to install LaTeX on Debian Buster, with TeX Live 2019: